Chalk home page

 Now that the unit tests have passed, you can create a Branch Deploy with the new changes.

 Chalk allows you to create an unlimited number of branch deployments.
 Branch deployments run all of your resolvers in the same way that they run in production.
 However, branch deployments don’t impact the offline store.
+You can create a branch deployment with the following command:

-chalk apply --no-promote
+chalk apply --branch test

 Integration test